Nadaraya-Watson Estimator for I.I.D. Paths of Diffusion Processes: Abstract

 \section{Abstract}

 This paper deals with a nonparametric Nadaraya-Watson estimator $\widehat b$ of the drift function computed from independent continuous observations of a diffusion process.
 Risk bounds on $\widehat b$ and its discrete-time approximation are established.
-An extension of the leave-one-out cross validation bandwidth selection method for $\widehat b$ and some numerical experiments are provided.
+The paper also deals with extensions of the PCO and leave-one-out cross validation bandwidth selection methods for $\widehat b$.
+Finally, some numerical experiments are provided.

 \textbf{MSC2020 subject classifications.} 62G05 ; 62M05.